Saturday, March 26, 2011

 I enjoy stealing their food - I adore watching my “daddy” sipping from his favorite “single malt” while waiting for the grill to be just right and when it comes to put that big, juicy steak on it……the steak is gone (in my stomach)!
-You should see his face!
-I love him dearly but that big, juicy steak is such a temptation.
-So yummy!
-I feel sorry he has to eat the frozen meat.

 I love to be pampered – I’m first to go to bed and the last to get up.

 I can get away with murder like cats do; if I upset “my daddy” then I’m “mommy’s boy”.
 If I’m bad to mommy….then I’m daddy’s boy (that’s what cats do, right?)

 I enjoy humans’ company not other dog’s – if we go for a walk I don’t like to be bothered by other dogs but I don’t mind nice humans to give me that extra rub

 I think I’m the king of the house and I deserve the best.
 I’m convinced that the house is mine, the bed is mine, and the food is mine.
 All mine, mine, mine and me, me, me!
 Am I a cat or not?